 Certain supplements might also help you to feel better if you continue to deal with low energy and lethargy.
 These include: adaptogenic herbs, omega-3 fatty acids, B vitamins, vitamin D3, magnesium and medicinal mushrooms.

-3. Control Your Fever & Stay Hydrated
+3. Control Your Fever and Stay Hydrated

 Your doctor may recommend over-the-counter painkillers such as acetaminophen or ibuprofen, but you can also use natural remedies to help control a fever and relieve muscle pains or headaches.